grace-notes/website/contents/topics/claudius.md

 which he had in his hands, in his face, with such violence as to wound him severely in the cheek.

-XVI.
+## XVI ##

 He likewise assumed the censorship, which had been discontinued since the time that Paulus and Plancus had jointly held it.
 But this also he administered very unequally, and with a strange variety of humor and conduct.
 In his review of the knights, he passed over, without any mark of disgrace, a profligate young man, only because his father spoke of him in the highest terms; “for,” said he, “his father is his proper censor.”
 Another, who was infamous for debauching youths and for adultery, he only admonished “to indulge his youthful inclinations more sparingly, or at least more cautiously;” adding, “why must I know what